 Tonto Crape Myrtle

-Large clusters of soft-textured fuchsia-red blooms on a semi-dwarf form.
-The foliage turns a luscious orange-red in fall for exquisite cool season color.
-Smooth, colorful peeling bark provides year-round interest.
-Good mildew resistance along with excellent heat and drought tolerance make this an excellent choice for landscape accent or container specimen.
+Large clusters of soft-textured fuchsia-red blooms on a semi-dwarf, multi-stemmed shrub.
+Foliage turns a luscious orange-red in fall for exquisite cool season color.
+Smooth, colorful peeling bark adds year-round interest.
+Resists mildew, and is heat and drought tolerant.
+Ideal as a landscape accent or container specimen.
 Deciduous.

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Fast-growing, multi-stemmed shrub 8 ft. tall and wide.
+- OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Quickly reaches 8 ft. tall and wide.

 - History & LoreHistory:In 1959, Dr. Donald Egolf began a program at the U.S. National Arboretum to develop disease resistance, hardiness, true flower color, recurrent flowering, and both shrub and tree type growth habits in Crape Myrtles.
 Germplasm of Lagerstroemia fauriei was collected in Japan by Dr. John Creech and distributed to the arboretum.
 This was discovered to be resistant to powdery mildew and to possess a unique, heritable, dark brown trunk color.
 L. fauriei was incorporated into the research program with great success.
 Twenty-seven cultivars have been released, 20 of which are L. indica x L. fauriei hybrids.
 The successful hybridization of Lagerstroemia indica with Lagerstroemia fauriei revolutionized the development of Crape Myrtle.
 In addition to field resistance to powdery mildew, the hybrids provide new trunk colors that in the future may be sought as much as the brilliant flowers.
 'Tonto' was introduced in 1990 and is noted for its resistance to leaf spot and powdery mildew.